Filing for divorce is one of life’s hardest choices.

 If your spouse files an answer, then the case may proceed like any other divorce in California.
 However, if your spouse fails to file and serve a response within 30 days, then you can move forward with a default.
 A “true default” case involves a spouse that refuses to be a part of the process.
 In these circumstances, your spouse gives up his or her right to make any decisions or agreements.
 In other default cases, agreements on asset division, child custody, and support can still be made even when the other party does not file a response but does agree to dissolve the marriage.
 Always consult a family law attorney before signing any agreement, especially if you have concerns about your family’s best interests.

-Gomez Edwards Law Group, LLP is a Santa Clara family law firm.
+Gomez Edwards Law Group, LLP is a Santa Clara family law firm that’s making a name for itself.
+Our passion for advocating for our clients, years of experience, strategic acumen and integrity have been the keys to our success.
 We represent petitioners and respondents in family law matters in Santa Clara and throughout California.
-Our experienced divorce lawyers and friendly staff work together to minimize your cost and expenses.
-Call 408-413-12000 or contact our office online to speak with an attorney who can explain how the divorce process works.
+And as experienced divorce lawyers, we know how to help minimize your cost and expenses.
+Call 408-413-1200 or contact our office below for a free consultation to speak with an attorney who can explain how the divorce process works.